 That is, it should be a goal that you can accomplish, but it should be hard and challenging for you to do.

-Look at our example goal - "Converse with a native speaker for 15 minutes using only English".
+Look at our example goal - "Pass a 1-hour English-only technical interview with a native speaker".

 How hard is this for you?